vedprakash-m/lexicon/docs/Tech_Spec_Lexicon.md

 - **Local-First**: All processing happens on the user's Mac with no external dependencies
 - **Privacy-Focused**: No data leaves the user's machine without explicit consent
 - **Performance-Optimized**: Native Rust backend with efficient React frontend
+- **Universal-Compatible**: Intelligent content recognition for any text domain
-- **Extensible**: Plugin architecture ready for future enhancements
+- **Extensible**: Plugin architecture ready for future enhancements and content types

 ---